PeterNotenboom/EppXml-2-Array/README.md

-EppXml-2-Array v1.1
+EppXml-2-Array v1.2
 ===================

 An EPP (http://en.wikipedia.org/wiki/Extensible_Provisioning_Protocol), with Namespace support, to a simple Array.
 Still usable for normal XML too.
-CDATA and such may not work, not tested.
+CDATA is supported.

 Why not use xyz?
 ----